Last updated: 2026-07-26

 Connections

-Connect to SQL Server, Azure SQL, PostgreSQL, MySQL, MariaDB, Oracle, and SQLite databases with Jam SQL Studio.
+Connect to SQL Server, Azure SQL, PostgreSQL, MySQL, MariaDB, Oracle, SQLite, and Azure Data Explorer (Kusto) with Jam SQL Studio.
 This guide covers supported databases, authentication methods, connection options, and managing your saved connections.

 Supported Databases